Nag River: Rejuvenation and beautification

 The Nag River Rejuvenation was cleared by National River Conservation Directorate in November 2019 at the cost of Rs 2434 crores.
 This cost was escalated from an earlier estimate of 1476.96 crores.
 This was because of delay in approvals and inclusion of the Goods and Service Tax.
 Share of Centre in the project is 60%, 25% of state and remaining 15% of NMC.
 Japan International Cooperation Agency is expected to approve long term loan for shares of Centre and State, which they will repay.
 NMC will only have to contribute its share of 15%.
 The project also covers rejuvenation of Pioli River along with Nag river and is estimated to take four years to complete. the Nagpur Municipal Corporation (NMC) is also preparing Nag Riverfront Development Project of Rs1,600 crore.
 France-based AFD (French Development Agency) is preparing the Detailed Project Report and likely to approve long term loan for the project.
+After the 2023 Nagpur flood a flood mitigation plan was announced for removing encroachments along the river and deeping and desilting it at various places.